primordialstew/introduction-to-sqlalchemy-2013/handout/source/relational.rst

         ------------+-----------
              3      |    1

+.. _acid_model:

 ACID Model
 ==========

-The flip side to the relational model employed by relational databases is the so called transactional model most of them provide.
+The flip side to the relational model employed by relational databases is the so called :term:`transactional` model most of them provide.
 The term :term:`ACID` is an acronym that refers to the principal properties of relational database transactions (as well as transactions for any kind of hypothetical database).

+.. _atomicity:

 Atomicity
 ---------